New tax law expands QSBS and the capital gains exemption

 Certain redemptions can potentially disqualify some stock purchases from QSBS treatment.
 Specifically, redemptions in excess of 5% of the aggregate value of a corporation's outstanding stock within 1 year either before or after the purchase of stock will disqualify it from QSBS treatment.
 Redemptions from a related person of the holder within 2 years either before or after a stock's purchase will also disqualify it from QSBS treatment.
 Typically, redemptions from departing employees don't disqualify purchases from QSBS treatment.

 Section 1045 of the IRC is also critical to understand.
-This pertains to the ability to achieve QSBS treatment on shares that haven't been held for a full 5 years.
-Under this rule, if you've owned stock that qualifies as QSBS for more than 6 months but less than 5 years at the time of liquidation, you can roll the stock over into another qualified small business to maintain its treatment and receive the preferential exemption after 5 years.
+This pertains to the ability to achieve QSBS treatment on shares that haven't been held for the requisite holding period.
+Under this rule, if you've owned stock that qualifies as QSBS for more than 6 months but less than the requisite holding period at the time of liquidation, you can roll the stock over into another qualified small business to maintain its treatment and receive the preferential exemption after the time period has been met.

 Common QSBS questions